AlexSafatli/AlexSafatli.github.io/about.md

   - Worked at [Amazon.com](https://amazon.com) in Seattle, WA.
   - Worked at a small number of software companies in Halifax, NS.
-  - Served as a TA for PPL, Operating Systems, Communications and Bioinformatics.
+  - Served as a TA for PPL, Operating Systems, Communications, Introduction to Computer Science, Python and Bioinformatics.
   - Won several NSERC USRA awards and served as a RA in just as many science labs.

 ## Interests